ombarde/Object_Dynamics/README.md

 # 🎥 Video Object Detection & Spatio-Temporal Clustering

 This project demonstrates object detection and motion-based frame clustering from a video using multiple machine learning and computer vision algorithms.
-It was developed as part of an academic assignment at [Your College Name].

 ## 📌 Overview

 The system performs the following tasks: